 - Hardware stores

 Second, collect lumber for the roof.
-Luckily, not much.
-As a matter of fact, free lumber is easily found during the Spring months.
+Luckily, not much is needed.
+As a matter of fact, free lumber can be easily found during the Spring months.
 Here are a few sites to search:

 - Craig’s List

-- Facebook – local farming groups, local free or trade groups, or from friends and family
+- Facebook – local farming groups, free or trade groups, or from friends and family

-- Lumber can be purchased for a large discount if it is not up to par
+- Lumber can be purchased at a discount if it is damaged in any way

 Finally, select the exterior siding for the DIY wood box for firewood.
 Any type of material can be used; simply make sure there is enough to complete the job.